hdavid/ports/README.md

 # Ports
 Ports is an OSC to CV/Gate and MIDI converter.
-Built to run on raspberry pi zero w (or other variants).
+Built to run on raspberry pi zero w (or other raspberry pi variants).
-It listen for incoming OSC messages on port 5000.
+It listens for incoming OSC messages on port 5000.

-It will convert them into CV/Trigger and gate on the MAX11300 chip or MIDI messages.
+It will convert them into CV/Trigger and gate on the MAX11300 chip or MIDI messages (see API section of this readme)

-## Install
+## Installation

+During this procedure we assume that you have access to your pi, using a screen + keyboard, or over SSH.

+### get your raspberry pi setup:
+- download the raspbian lite image. you only need the lite version (no need for X windows and similar things)  https://www.raspberrypi.org/downloads/raspbian
+- Install raspbian on your pi. https://www.raspberrypi.org/documentation/installation/installing-images/
-get your raspberry pi booted up and connected to internet, in order to download the needed packages.
+- get your pi connected on the internet
+  - use a wired ethernet connection. just plug the pi into your router.
+  - or setup wifi as described https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

+Ports could work on other linux flavours such as osmc etc, but the automatic WLAN fallback might not work as expected as WLAN is distro specific.

+`/install.sh` (below) assumes the system is a raspbian jessie.

+### install ports

-Then on your raspberry pi run `git clone https://github.com/hdavid/ports.git`
+Clone ports repository `git clone https://github.com/hdavid/ports.git`

+- if git is not installed, just run `sudo apt-get update && sudo apt-get install git`

 Then from the ports directory run `sudo bash ./install.sh`

 This will:
-- install the SPI broadcom drivers
+- download and install the SPI broadcom drivers
-- install liblo osc lib
+- install liblo osc lib package
-- install needed packages
+- install dnsmsaq package (dns, dhcp for accesspoint mode)
 - compile ports
 - configure fall back access point ssid: `ports`, psk: `portsports`
 - configure ports to start at boot time automatically